College football rankings: Week 11 Top 25 polls for the 2019 season | NCAA.com

-We received new Week 11 college football rankings, including the first College Football Playoff rankings on Nov.
-5. Get the Top 25 polls below.
+Here are the Week 11 college football rankings, including the first College Football Playoff rankings of the season.
+Get all Top 25 rankings below.

-In the first CFP poll, Ohio State grabs the No. 1 spot, followed by LSU, Alabama and Penn State.
-Clemson and Georgia are on the outside looking in at Nos.
-5 and 6, respectively.

-Georgia is also now sixth in the AP Poll after beating rival Florida.
-In an interesting twist, Alabama and LSU will both have No. 1 rankings for their huge showdown this week.
-The Tide are No. 1 in the Coaches Poll, while LSU is No. 1 in the AP Poll.
+Ohio State is No. 1 in the CFP rankings.
+But LSU is No. 1 in the AP Poll, while Alabama is ranked first in the Coaches Poll.

 College Football Playoff rankings: Top 25 for Week 11